tektoncd/pipeline/docs/Concepts.md

 `PipelinesResources` in a pipeline are the set of objects that are going to be used as inputs to a [`Task`](#Task) and can be output of [`Task`](#Task) .

 For example:

 * A task's input could be a github source which contains your application code.
 * A task's output can be your application container image which can be then deployed in a cluster.

 Read more on PipelineResources and their types [here](./using.md)

-`Resources` in a pipelines are the set of objects that are going to be used as inputs and outputs of a `TaskRun`.
+`PipelineResources` in a pipelines are the set of objects that are going to be used as inputs and outputs of a `TaskRun`.

 ### PipelineParams